code-wfb/aws-ecs-modern-deployment/README.md

-[AWS] Modern Web Architecture: Containerization & CI/CD Pipeline 📌 Project Overview
+AWS High-Availability Architecture: Multi-AZ Container Deployment 📌 Project Overview
-This project demonstrates a full migration of a web application to a Cloud-Native architecture on AWS.
-The goal was to eliminate manual deployments and server management overhead by implementing a fully automated, scalable, and serverless container environment.
+This project implements a fault-tolerant, Multi-AZ (Availability Zone) web architecture on AWS.
+It demonstrates the migration of a monolithic application into a containerized environment using Amazon ECS (Fargate), ensuring high availability and automated scalability.

-🏗️ Architecture & Technologies
+🏗️ Architecture Design
-The solution leverages the following AWS services:
+The infrastructure was designed following the AWS Well-Architected Framework, specifically focusing on the Reliability and Operational Excellence pillars.

-Compute: Amazon ECS (Fargate) for serverless container orchestration.
+Compute: Amazon ECS with Fargate launch type (Serverless, Multi-AZ).

-Storage & Database: Amazon S3 for static assets and Amazon RDS for managed relational data.

-Networking: Application Load Balancer (ALB) for traffic distribution and Health Checks.
+Load Balancing: Application Load Balancer (ALB) distributing traffic across 3 Public Subnets.

+Network: Custom VPC with Public and Private Subnets across multiple Availability Zones to prevent single points of failure.

+Database: Amazon RDS (Multi-AZ) for managed, redundant data persistence.

-CI/CD Pipeline: AWS CodePipeline, CodeBuild, and Amazon ECR for a fully automated "Source-to-Deploy" workflow.
+CI/CD: Full automation using AWS CodePipeline, CodeBuild, and GitHub.

-Registry: Amazon Elastic Container Registry (ECR) for Docker image management.

-🚀 Key Features Implemented
+🚀 Key Engineering Features
-Containerization: Developed a multi-stage Dockerfile to optimize image size and security.

-High Availability: Configured the Application Load Balancer to distribute traffic across multiple availability zones.

-Automated Pipeline: Every push to the GitHub repository triggers a build process that:

-Builds the new Docker image.
+1. Fault Tolerance & High Availability
+The application is deployed across multiple AZs.
+If one AWS data center experiences an outage, the Application Load Balancer automatically redirects traffic to healthy containers in the remaining zones, maintaining a zero-downtime experience.

+2. Automated CI/CD Pipeline
+A robust "Source-to-Deploy" pipeline was established:

+Commit: Changes pushed to the main branch trigger the pipeline.

-Pushes the image to Amazon ECR.
+Build: AWS CodeBuild creates a new Docker image and pushes it to Amazon ECR.

-Updates the ECS Service with zero-downtime (Rolling Update).

-Security & Best Practices: Followed the AWS Well-Architected Framework, focusing on IAM role least-privilege and environment variable protection.

-🛠️ How to Run
-Clone the repo: git clone https://github.com/code-wfb/aws-ecs-modern-deployment

-Build Docker Image: docker build -t my-app .

-(Optional) Infrastructure: Detailed CloudFormation/Terraform templates can be found in the /infra folder.

-📈 Professional Impact
-This implementation reduces deployment time by 80% compared to manual EC2 updates and ensures the application can scale automatically during traffic spikes, optimizing costs by using Fargate's pay-as-you-go model.
+Deploy: ECS performs a Rolling Update, replacing old tasks with new ones only after successful Health Checks.

+3. Monitoring & Observability
+Integrated with Amazon CloudWatch to monitor:

+CPU and Memory utilization per task.

+ALB Request counts and 5XX error rates.

+Alarms: Configured SNS notifications for any service disruptions.